 While too much time in the sun can be bad for your skin and may lead to serious health problems, small doses can be good for you...

-Summer Safety: 13 Summer Health Hazards to Avoid
+Summer Hazards: Avoid These 13 Summer Health Risks

 Related Disease Conditions